Amended 2002, Amended 2014, amended 2022

 18. The AGM of the Society shall be held at a place and time decided by the Executive Committee.
 The Secretary shall circulate the agenda to all members at least two weeks before the meeting.

 19. Scientific meetings and special symposia relating to the objective of the Society shall be arranged by the Executive Committee.
 Under normal circumstances these would include one main annual congress during which the AGM of the membership would occur.
 At each AGM the Executive Committee shall submit proposals, so far as is reasonably practicable, for the dates of scientific meetings to be held during the ensuing twelve months.
 Unauthorized reports of proceedings shall not be disclosed to the press.

 ALTERATION OF RULES

-Alterations of any Rule of the Society shall be made only at a General Meeting of the Society provided that notice of such alteration has been given on the Agenda of the meetings and two thirds or more of those voting on the alteration signify their assent.
-Members unable to attend the meeting shall be able to vote by post by writing to the Secretary before the AGM.
-Notice in writing of any proposed alteration duly seconded, shall be given to the Secretary at least two months before the meeting.
+20. Alterations of any Rule of the Society shall be made only at an AGM of the Society provided that notice of such alteration has been given on the agenda of the AGM and two thirds or more of those present and voting on the alteration signify their assent.
+Notice in writing of any proposed alteration, duly seconded, shall be given to the Secretary at least two months before the meeting.